PlaidCloud/website/content/en/docs/concepts/workloads/pods/init-containers.md

 code should be idempotent.
 In particular, code that writes to files on `EmptyDirs` should be prepared for the possibility that an output file already exists.

 Init containers have all of the fields of an app container.
-However, Kubernetes prohibits `readinessProbe` from being used because init containers cannot define readiness distinct from completion.
+However, PlaidCloud prohibits `readinessProbe` from being used because init containers cannot define readiness distinct from completion.
 This is enforced during validation.